segmentio/segment-docs/src/connections/destinations/catalog/quantcast/index.md

 {% include content/client-side-script-unverified.md %}

 ## Mobile Destination

-When you toggle on Quantcast for a mobile app in Segment, this is what happens:
+To enable Quantcast for a mobile app in Segment:

 + Follow the instructions on the Quantcast sheet on the destinations page for adding the packaged Quantcast SDK (a simple one-liner to add to your Podfile).
 + After you build and release to the app store, Segment automatically starts translating and sending your data to Quantcast.
 If this is the first time sending data to Quantcast it can take them up to **12 days** to process your new data.